President Biden Announces Pardons And Other Action On Federal Marijuana Reform - NewsBreak

 President Biden Announces Pardons And Other Action On Federal Marijuana Reform

 P resident Biden announced a step forward in marijuana reform, paving the way for the drug to be possibly removed as a schedule I controlled substance.
-While the president’s proclamation only applies to offenses at the federal level, it could have a significant impact on thousands of people including those charged in Washington D.C.
+While the president’s proclamation only applies to offenses at the federal level, it could have a significant impact on thousands of people.

 “While white and Black and brown people use marijuana at similar rates, Black and brown people have been arrested, prosecuted, and convicted at disproportionate rates,” said Biden. ”